imegia/Discord.js-Bot/README.md

   "bot_game":""
 }
 ```
-First to the [discord developers website](https://discordapp.com/developers/applications/me) and get the bot token from the bot you have already created.
+First to the [discord developers website](https://discordapp.com/developers/applications/me) and get the bot token from the bot you have already created and copy and paste it into the file.

+Secondly chose a prefix for your discord bot.
+Make sure to make it unique so it doesn't mix up with other bots